-When it comes to the treatment of Tennis Elbow, the Cortisone shot is the epitome of the apparent quick fix cure – It can often wipe away pain like magic, sometimes providing instant and complete relief in the short term – But at what cost in the long term?...
+When it comes to the treatment of Tennis Elbow (link to overview of the topic), the Cortisone shot is the epitome of the apparent quick fix cure – It can often wipe away pain like magic, sometimes providing instant and complete relief in the short term – But at what cost in the long term?...

 Research reveals that the powerful but often fleeting benefits of these steroid injections can come at a very high price in the form of lasting and sometimes very serious consequences in the long run (like significant tendon damage.)